-The Center for BrainHealth and Brain Performance Institute are committed to empowering one of our greatest national assets – military service members.
-Warrior initiatives at the Center for BrainHealth and Brain Performance Institute aim to arm veteran and active duty service members with the necessary tools to achieve successful, enriching and fulfilling personal and professional lives by proactively optimizing brain performance, building resilience in cognitive brain function, and reversing losses in cognitive capacity.
+The Center for BrainHealth and its Brain Performance Institute are committed to empowering one of our greatest national assets – military service members.
+Center for BrainHealth research studies and Brain Performance Institute warrior initiatives aim to arm veterans and current service members with the necessary tools to achieve successful, enriching and fulfilling personal and professional lives by proactively optimizing brain performance, building resilience in cognitive brain function, and reversing losses in cognitive capacity.
 By removing barriers and building bridges, we are helping America’s brave fighting men and women, both in and out of uniform, successfully reintegrate into civilian life and enjoy the quality of life they so courageously defend.

-The Center for BrainHealth and Brain Performance Institute offer three programs specific to military service members.
+The Center for BrainHealth and its Brain Performance Institute offer several programs specific to military service members and their families.

 Post-Traumatic Stress Disorder (PTSD) Study